+RE/706 66 904.77 m2

+12 2 Developed footprint of the existing facility and associated infrastructure (if applicable): Approx.

+4.2.
+7391.90 m

-RE/2066 284 987.44 m RE/706 66 904.77 m2 4.2.
-Developed footprint of the existing facility and associa eveloped footprint of the existing facility and associated infrastructure (if applicable): 4.3.
-Development footprint of the proposed development all alternatives: Approx. 8 337,65 m 4.4.
-Provide a detailed description of the proposed development and its associated infrastructure (This must include details of e.g. buildings, structures, infrastructure, storage facilities, sewage/effluent treatment and holding facilities).
+4.3.
+Development footprint of the proposed development and associated infrastructure size(s) for Approx. 8

+all alternatives: 337,65 m

+4.4.
+Provide a detailed description of the proposed deve details of e.a. buildings, structures, infrastructure, storac lopment and its associated intrastructure ae facilities, sewage/effluent treatment and (This must include holding facilities).

-The More Family Collection proposes to expand the Milkwood Manor guest house and the public and private parking.
+The N Nore Family Collection proposes to expand t he Milkwood Manor guest house and the public

-Project Overview
+and p private parking.

+Proje ct Overview alia a

-- Expand Milkwood Manor Guest House Building
+• Expand Milkwood Manor Guest House Build ling

-- o Expand ground floor to 1 247 m2
+Expand ground floor to 939m

-- o Expand first floor to 994 m
+Expand first floor to 972m

-- Construct 27 new public parking bays
+• Construct 27 new public parking bays

-- Construct 5 new private parking bays for Milkwood Manor Guest House guests
+• Construct 6 new private parking bays for N 1ilkwood Manor Guest House gues ts

+• Construct bus-drop off area

+• Construct stone boundary wall

-- Install parking lighting
+• Install parking lighting

-- Re-surface the entire parking area
+• Re-surface the entire parking area

-- New landscaping (existing protected trees in carpark will remain)
+• New landscaping (existing protected trees in carpark will remain)

-- New signage
+• New signage

+• New pool

-- Implement stormwater management plan
+• Implement stormwater management plan

-- Remove the existing deck on the rock revetment
+• Remove the existing deck on the rock revetment

 Guest house expansion

-The proposed new ground floor will consist of new rooms, a reception, a bar and restaurant, a transport area, service yard, swimming pool, deck, courtyard and garden and pergola.
+The proposed new ground floor will consist of new rooms, a reception, a bar and restaurant, a d restaurant, a

+transport area, service yard, stone boundary wall, swimming pool, deck, courtyard and garden and nd garden and

+perge pergola.
 The proposed new first floor will consist of new rooms, storage areas and a spa.
+It also

-It also proposed to reduce the size of the restaurant from approx. 100 seats to approx. 60 seats which will mostly cater to the needs of resident guests but will not exclude the public.
+prop proposed to reduce the size of the restaurant from approx. 100 seats to approx. 60 seats which will

+mostl y cater to the needs ot resident guests but w III not exclude the public.